semanticize/leven/README.rst

 =====

 Levenshtein edit distance library for Python, Apache-licensed.
-Written by Lars Buitinck, Netherlands eScience Center.
+Written by Lars Buitinck, Netherlands eScience Center, with contributions from Isaac Sijaranamual, University of Amsterdam.

 Performs distance computations on either byte strings or Unicode codepoints.